 - Arches Thai (I went here three times!
 I love spicy food!)**

 - Eclecticafe (The coffee is good and so is the food.
 Plus if you want some local jewelry this is a great place to shop.)

 - Moab Brewery (Decent food and beer.
 It’s a popular place!)

 - Fiesta Mexicana (There are other Mexican places but most were closed for winter or the days I wanted to go.)

 - Wicked Brew Drive Thru (Great spirits and delicious coffee.)

 - Moab Coffee Roasters (Good coffee and wifi.)

 When in Moab for the winter Castle Valley and the surrounding Mountains (La Sal Range) are beautiful when snow covered.
 Take a drive to through the area.

 *If you have an annual parks pass this park is not covered.
 The pass is a good idea if you are going to both Canyonlands and Arches.
 You’ll only need to visit two more to make it worth it.
 Who doesn’t love an excuse to go to another national park?!

 **I came up with a new question to ask of future travel buddies.
 What’s your favorite thai dish?
 Mine is spicy Pad Kee Mao.
 Pad Kee Mao means “Drunken Noodles,” presumably because it should be cooked with enough chili to sober you up, or knock out your hangover.
-However I’ve learned over the years that if you like it spicy it’s best to make sure they know that and don’t tone it down for the white girl 🙂 Although, my husband like even more spice.
-He asks for it thai spicy which is a whole other scale of heat.
+However I’ve learned over the years that if you like it spicy it’s best to make sure they know that and don’t tone it down for the white girl 🙂 Although, my husband likes even more spice, he asks for it thai spicy which is a whole other scale of heat.